harshitgarg-cs/hybrid-intrusion-detection-system/readme.md

-Here's the `README` file content for your project, which you can use as it is or modify further as needed:

----

 # Hybrid Intrusion Detection System (IDS)

 An Intrusion Detection System (IDS) is like a security camera for your network.
 Just as security cameras help identify suspicious activities in the physical world, an IDS monitors your network to detect potential cyberattacks and security breaches.